 Arthur C. Clark said, “Any sufficiently advanced technology is indistinguishable from magic.”
-The Master of Science in Electrical Engineering produces leaders who make the magic happen in our modern world.
+The Master of Science in Electrical Engineering, Plan A produces leaders who make the magic happen in our modern world.
 From electric cars to smartphones to Global Positioning Systems, our graduates turn ideas into reality.

 Students pursuing the M.S. in Electrical Engineering, Plan A will complete a research-oriented plan of study involving a thesis and coursework.
 Interested applicants should refer to CSU’s Graduate and Professional Bulletin and the Electrical and Computer Engineering website.